Pro-Coast Case Studies

 This study is of a Public beach in a natural area in Adriatic Sea.
 Biodiversity status and values.
 Coastal habitats.
 Protected species: Cladocora caespitosa, Pinna nobilis, Ruppia cirrhosa and Zostera marina; birds,mammals and lizards.
 Challenges.
 Soil erosion, disturbance of wildlife due to tourism.
 Presence of litter: attracting large numbers of seagulls and increase the risk of zoonosis.
 Community and cultural context.
 Step Change H2020 Project promotes local engagement and environmental awareness: APP, involving citizen science and professional science collecting biodiversity data, and also Changes in community behaviour.
 Economic engine and primary production.
 Seasonal tourism.
 Governance.
 Krajinski Park Strunjan, Municipality of Piran.
 Decisions are taken between members of the Step Change consortium (the University of Primorska) and the committee of the protected areas.
 PRO-COAST ACTIONS: (1) Use of citizen data science to raise environmental awareness through Step Change APP and upgrade of functionalities.
 Dedicated engagement activities, such as meeting with organizations and local communities.
 (2) Expansion of outreach and engagement activities in the two protected areas, focused on human-wildlife interactions.

-Non-EU CS4 Boka Kotorska Bay area | Partner: Montenegro Chamber of Economy
+Non-EU CS4 Boka Kotorska Bay area | Partner: Chamber of Economy of Montenegro

 22 Feb 2024